b3-exmo/b3-exmo.github.io/docs/Scripture/Book of Mormon/Antichrist Korihor.md

 Examining one's worldview from an outside perspective is a good way to evaluate them— at minimum, it can help you practice how to articulate or defend your beliefs.
 Ideally, it would grant you some empathy for an outsider and their confusion over your dogma.

 Think of this theology from the perspective of an outsider like Korihor.
-"You believe that sins a) exist, b) will cause you to suffer for all eternity after you die, unless c) the sins be atoned for by someone who isn't born yet.
+"You believe that sins a) exist, b) will cause you to suffer for all eternity after you die, unless c) must be atoned for by someone who isn't born yet.
 Not one of these things can be demonstrably proven.
 You don't *know* any of this to be true, it sure sounds like a foolish tradition passed down by your ancestors."

 Faring by consequence of self-management & prospering according to ones genius seems reasonable.
 Those things are more tangible.
 Life isn't always so simple, but we could forgive an entry-level philosophy student for landing on that conclusion.